 What is a Hire Purchase Agreement?

-The finance company retains ownership of the asset until such option is exercised.
-Whilst you are still making payments, you are not allowed to sell or dispose of the goods without the lender’s permission.
+As lenders retain ownership of the asset until the agreement has ended, whilst you are still making payments you are not allowed to sell or dispose of the goods without permission.
 The lender will be able to repossess the goods if your business falls behind with payments.

 - You repay the finance company over an agreed term

-At the end of the agreement you will be given the option to acquire the asset upon payment of an option to purchase fee.
-Alternatively, the asset can be returned to the finance company at the end of the term.
+At the end of the agreement, you will be given the option to own the asset outright upon payment of an option to purchase fee.
+Alternatively, the asset can be returned to the finance company.

 Finance companies will disclose all fees and charges in the terms and conditions of the Hire Purchase agreement.
 This will be provided in the documents that you sign.

 Benefits of a Hire Purchase agreement

 - The funding is secured against the equipment